 Add your voice to the conversation to help advance paid family and medical leave in Ohio.

 No one should be forced to choose between caring for a loved one and earning a paycheck.
 Unfortunately, this is the reality for far too many Ohio families lacking access to paid family leave.
-It’s time for Ohio lawmakers to lead on leave and enact a state paid family and medical leave policy.
-Use our advocacy tools below to take action!
+That’s why Ohio lawmakers are taking action to enact statewide paid family and medical leave legislation.
+Use our advocacy tools below to take action in support of their legislation!

-Co-Sponsored by Senators Peggy Lehner, Cecil Thomas, Michael Skindell, Kenny Yuko, Sandra Williams, and Joe Schiavoni
+Co-Sponsored by Senators Lehner, Thomas, Skindell, Yuko, Williams, and Schiavoni

 Nearly everyone will need time off from work at some point throughout their life to care for a new child or aging or ill family member or address their own medical emergency.
 A person’s job or income should not be on the line when that happens.
 Paid leave means that workers can take the time away from work that they need without sacrificing their economic security.